The Principles of Design and Their Importance

 In reality, there are roughly a dozen basic principles of design that beginning and expert designers alike should keep in mind when working on their projects.
 In addition, there are another dozen or so “secondary” design principles that are sometimes included as basics (for example, the Gestalt Principles, typography, color, and framing).
 The main design principles are explained and illustrated below.

 As already mentioned, there is no real consensus in the design community about what the main principles of design actually are.
-That said, the following twelve principles are those mentioned most often in articles and books on the subject.
+That said, the following twelve principles of visual design are those mentioned most often in articles and books on the subject.

 One of the most common complaints designers have about client feedback often revolves around clients who say a design needs to “pop” more.
 While that sounds like a completely arbitrary term, what the client generally means is that the design needs more contrast.